How To Start A Nonprofit In New Jersey

 - Fastest: If you’re willing to fax or hand-deliver your documents to the NJ Department of the Treasury, you can pay a $1,000 expedite fee for 1-hour filing or a $500 expedite fee for 2-hour filing.

 - Fast and Safe: If you submit online, you’ll get a response in 1-2 days, or you can mail or fax your documents and pay extra for 8.5-hour or same-day expedited processing.
 You can also hire Northwest to complete and submit your documents online for you in a single business day.

 - Routine: Mail your filing to the NJ Department of Treasury, skip the expedite fees, and wait a few weeks for someone to eventually file your documents.

 Is A New Jersey Nonprofit Registered Agent Required?

 Hiring a registered agent comes with numerous benefits.
-When you hire Northwest, you’ll have the option to list the address of our New Jersey registered office on your Public Records Filing for a New Business Entity.
+When you hire Northwest, you’ll have the option to list the address of our New Jersey registered office on your Certificate of Incorporation.
 As a result, you’re less likely to get targeted by data-sellers, you’ll receive less junk mail, and you won’t have to deal with a bunch of unwanted salespeople showing up at your door.
 Furthermore, managing and growing a nonprofit corporation usually means leaving your desk, attending meetings, traveling, and maybe soliciting contributions from potential donors.
 That’s a difficult job if you’re stuck at your desk all day during normal business hours.